popchanovska/ai-systemic-failures/README.md

 # Research on Systemic Failures in AI Applications

-This repository contains research materials and code for analyzing systemic failures in AI applications using news media as a primary data source.
-The project focuses on identifying AI-related risks and extracting mitigation actions, which are organized into a structured taxonomy for consistent classification and analysis.
+This repository contains research materials and code for analyzing systemic failures in AI applications using news media as a primary data source. ***The study focuses on extracting mitigation actions and organizing them into a structured taxonomy, building on the existing MIT AI Risk Mitigation Taxonomy.***

 ---

 ## Introduction

 This research explores systemic failures in AI applications as reported by news media, with the goal of identifying recurring risk patterns and mitigation strategies.
-By analyzing real-world AI incidents, we aim to better understand how failures emerge across technical, organizational, and societal dimensions. ***The study focuses on extracting mitigation actions and organizing them into a structured taxonomy, supporting more consistent evaluation and governance of AI systems.***
+By analyzing real-world AI incidents, we aim to better understand how failures emerge across technical, organizational, and societal dimensions.

 ---